caesarakalaeii/guireader/README.md

 TODO:
-Add variable coords, pref through drag & drop
+✓ Add variable coords, pref through drag & drop  (Not drag and drop but hey) ✓ Make GUI more intuitive  (better? yeah, good? no)
-Re-add config file via JSON
-Make GUI more intuitive
-More logic to improve usability
+✓ More logic to improve usability
+✓ Second Bar to handle Inventory opening  (as many as you like baby) Re-add config file via JSON
 FileChooser to load config
-Second Bar to handle Inventory opening
 Make trigger more resilient, to avoid accidental triggers

 Feel free to msg me on discord Caesar#4967